 During these years, Richard and I went to school at Monument Grade School where I went through the 4th grade.

 At this time, the dirty thirties ended and farming and ranching became profitable again.
 So Dad got a loan from Farmers State Bank and bought the farm and ranch at McAlaster, Kansas, 30 miles west of Oakley.

 Since the McAlaster school ran a bus to pick up the farm kids, it was possible for all 5 Bertrand kids to go to school up to the 8th grade.
 The school had one teacher for 8 grades.
 There were 9 other kids, no playground equipment or organized activity.

 We hated the situation, but Mom and Dad wanted us to try it.
 At the end of 4 weeks, Richard went to Oakley to stay with Grandmother and Grandfather Widdifield.
 At the end of 5 weeks, I joined Richard, and at the end of 6 weeks, Mom and Dad rented a house in Oakley and moved the entire family to Oakley where we all went to school through high school.

 At McAlster the following year, 2 kids burned the school and Dad ended up buying the unburned shell of the building and the ground to use for wheat storage.

-To send flowers to Robert "Bob" Lyle Bertrand's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert "Bob" Lyle Bertrand, please visit our floral store.

 Alzheimers Association Colorado Chapter